grace-notes/website/contents/topics/hellenism.md

 ---
 title: "Hellenism"
 pdf: "hellenism.pdf"
-description: "a short study of the Greek thinking that influenced the thinking and culture of those Jewish people who were educated in Greek philosophy and culture."
+description: "A short study of the Greek thinking that influenced the thinking and culture of those Jewish people who were educated in Greek philosophy and culture."
+tableofcontents: true
 template: topic.jade
 ---

-Hellenism **4**

-Hellenism

 Hellenism is a term that may be used in various senses: it has sometimes been applied to the whole of distinctively Greek culture, including that